A common question, all mommies may be asking.

-Be prepared to go and to go and to go again and again, reason being that your uterus is pushing on your bladder more everyday, letting less and less place to contain urine.
+Be prepared to go and to go and to go, again and again, the reason being that your uterus is pushing on your bladder more every day, letting less and less place to contain urine.

 Going often is good for you even if it is disturbing as well.

-It indicates that you are hydrating yourself well and prevent urinary track infection!
+It indicates that you are hydrating yourself well and prevent urinary tract infection!

 – How far along am I supposed to wait to tell my boss that I’m pregnant?